 It’s important to keep in mind that upgrading piecemeal will get you less of an overall bump than combining upgrades.
 Mismatched materials or quality of features may seem odd or confusing to potential renters, so you should strive to make an overall improvement to the quality of the apartment.
 Ultimately, you’ll get the most bang for your buck by upgrading your rental unit to be more attractive (and thus more valuable) to renters.

-About the author: Joe Golike is the rental market specialist for Lovely.
+Joe Golike is the rental market specialist for Lovely.
 When he’s not pouring over data at Lovely HQ, he can be found mixing fancy cocktails for coworkers. [email protected]

-About Lovely: At Lovely, we offer a service called Lovely Direct, an end-to-end leasing service that prices your rental, markets, shows, screens, and delivers a signed lease all for $100.
+At Lovely, we offer a service called Lovely Direct, an end-to-end leasing service that prices your rental, markets, shows, screens, and delivers a signed lease all for $100.
 Never write a listing, complete painstaking background checks, or waste half a Saturday at an open house again.
 To start getting the most from your rental property, contact us at [email protected] or (415) 670–9061.